Hypergeometric motives and the generalized Fermat equation: User's guide to Hypergeometric motives

 \end{theorem}

 Specializations of $\rho_{t,\id{p}}$ provide compatible families of Galois representations as will be explained in the next section.
-Although the hypothesis $a+b$ and $c+d$ to be integers seems quite restrictive, most motives defined over totally real fields satisfy it.
-In \cite{GPV} we prove a stronger version of the last result, but the previous statement is enough for the purposes of the present article.
+Although the hypothesis $a+b$ and $c+d$ being integers seems quite restrictive, most motives defined over totally real fields satisfy this condition.